DIY Herbarium under $15!

 4. Glue your label/s in place.

-5. Mount your artwork in your home and appreciate how the specimens change colour over time.
+5. Finally, mount your artwork in your home and appreciate how the specimens change colour over time.

 Tips:

 What do you think of this inexpensive wall art idea?
-I love how they bring elements of nature into the home.
+I love how they bring elements of nature into the home and also a sculptural quallity.

 If you enjoyed this DIY video, you can find more on our YouTube channel here or check out The Reject Shop blog for even more savvy home decorating and DIY ideas.